ReformaMark/Project-Landing-Page/README.md

 # Project-Landing-Page

 <!--
-    credits to the owner of images that I used in this project.
+    All photos that has been used in this project are not mine.

     thunder.jpg - Photo by Mateo Abrahan on Unsplash

+    mountain1.jpg, mountain2.jpg, mountain3.jpg, mountain4.jpg - Photo by David Moum on Unsplash

+    Special thanks to The Odin Project for this wonderful Project.
 -->